 The word ‘mosquito’ is Spanish for ‘little fly’, with the name originating in the 16th century when these annoying insects were first discovered.
 The population and species have increased dramatically over the centuries, leaving us with over 3,500 different mosquito species today.

+There are many types of mosquitoes in Texas.
 All of the species bite and have the potential to pass along diseases when they bite.
 But exactly how do mosquitoes bite?
-Do mosquitoes have teeth or do they use something else to penetrate skin?
+Do mosquitoes have teeth or do they use something else to penetrate the skin?

 Only Females Bite

 The primary diet of mosquitoes is the nectar from fruits and various plants.
 However, prior to laying eggs, the female mosquito needs protein to help her eggs develop and the needed protein can only be derived from blood.

 The blood can come from animals or humans, she is an equal opportunity blood-sucker.
 After the female has had her fill of blood she will rest for a few days and then lay her eggs.
 The clutch (also called a ‘raft’) she lays will contain 100-200 eggs.
 The eggs are laid in water and will spend their first 10 days of life in the water.

 The female typically lays three clutches during her short lifespan of around two months.
 Not all of the eggs will survive until adulthood, but many of the ones that do will be females that need to feed on blood.

 Mosquitoes do not have teeth, they have 47 sharp daggers that run along each side of a long, piercing proboscis.
 With a weapon like that, who needs teeth?